Telmate/terraform-provider-proxmox/docs/guides/installation.md

 ```

 Then, copy the executables to the directory you just created.
 You could also use the `make local-dev-install` target.
-it's important to note that you aren't required to use a semver, and if you don't, then the path must be altered
+It's important to note that you aren't required to use a semver, and if you don't, then the path must be altered accordingly.
-accordingly.

 ```bash
 cp bin/terraform-provider-proxmox ~/.terraform.d/plugins/registry.example.com/telmate/proxmox/1.0.0/${PLUGIN_ARCH}/